llmrb/llm/README.md

 Every part of llm.rb is designed to be explicit, composable, memory-safe, and production-ready without compromise.
-No unnecessary abstractions, no global configuration, and no dependencies that aren't part of standard Ruby.
+No unnecessary abstractions, no global configuration, no global state, and no dependencies that aren't part of standard Ruby.
 It has been inspired in part by other languages such as Python, but it is not a port of any other library.

 ## License